Expensify/App/README.md

 - Ion allows other code to subscribe to changes in data, and then publishes change events whenever data is changed
 - Anything needing to read Ion data needs to:
     1. Know what key the data is stored in (for web, you can find this by looking in the JS console > Application > local storage)
     2. Subscribe to changes of the data for a particular key or set of keys.
-React components use `withIon()` and non-React libs use `Ion.connect()`.
+React components use `withOnyx()` and non-React libs use `Ion.connect()`.
     3. Get initialized with the current value of that key from persistent storage (Ion does this by calling `setState()` or triggering the `callback` with the values currently on disk as part of the connection process)
 - Subscribing to Ion keys is done using a constant defined in `IONKEYS`.
 Each Ion key represents either a collection of items or a specific entry in storage.
 For example, since all reports are stored as individual keys like `report_1234`, if code needs to know about all the reports (eg. display a list of them in the nav menu), then it would subscribe to the key `IONKEYS.COLLECTION.REPORT`.